walinejs/waline/docs/en/why.md

 :::

 Since the above method will completely restrict users in the scope of Markdown, Waline inludes `DOMPurify` on the client side since `0.15.0` to prevent XSS.
-Besides the regular XSS sterilization, `<form>` and `<input>` are disabled, and the draggable attribute and autoplay of the media are also disabled.
+Besides the regular XSS sterilization, `<form>` and `<input>` are disabled, and autoplay of the media are also disabled.
 At the same time, all external links will be processed and opened in a new window with rel of `noopener noreferrer`.

 ::: warning